A Message from Mayor Hepkins and Yeadon Borough Council (April 18, 2020)

 Lunches for school age children are available from 11 am-1 pm, Monday through Thursday, until further notice, at Evans Elementary School, 900 Baily Road.

-Borough activities such as weddings, funerals, and events will be evaluated on a case by case basis and resume under the guidelines.
+Borough Hall rentals are suspended until further notice.
 The playground, basketball courts, and exercise equipment at the Yeadon Community Park will be open and signage displaying the guidelines will be posted.
 Please follow these important safety measures.

 Sign Up for Emergency Notifications